BryanG13/OSRM-output/README.md

 docker run -v $(pwd)/results:/app/results app/osrm
 ```

-This will run the code in the docker container and write the `.csv`fiels in your local folder.
+This will run the code in the Docker container and write the `.csv` files in your local folder.
+Note that this DockeImage uses the car profile with the standard settings.

 Make sure you provide the list of coordinates in `DockerImage/results/coordinates.txt`.